 Please bring your current digital camera to the first class, or if you don’t have one, hold off buying any, and I’ll talk with you about what types of pictures you want to take and what you want to do with the images.
 Then I can suggest a number of camera options for you, based on your budget, that you might want to consider.

-Students receive detailed, step-by-step handouts for each lesson, on all image processing software processes and procedures.
-As well, students get to edit images supplied the Instructor and their own personal RAW image files shot for specific lessons.
+Students receive detailed, step-by-step handouts for each lesson, detailing all the photographic concepts and ideas discussed during each lesson.
 All the lesson handouts form a fantastic, easy-to-read and understand reference guide you can refer to anytime after the course.

 For me the really cool things is… I really enjoy teaching, sharing what I know with others, because it’s through that sharing that I too learn!!!

-If you have any questions about purchasing an appropriate laptop (PC or Mac), or how to buy the most economical subscription version of Photoshop for the course, please feel free to email at firstname.lastname@example.org.
+If you have any questions about the course, please feel free to email at email@example.com.
 I’ll be happy to answer all your questions.